Gluten-Free Almond Alfajores (Dulce de Leche Sandwich Cookies)

 - Eggs: egg yolks.

-- Dulce de leche: dulce de leche “repostero” is the best option, as it has more consistency.
-If you don’t get it, you can use any dulce de leche.
+- Dulce de leche: dulce de leche “repostero” is the best option, a pastry-style version; it’s thicker and has more consistency.
+If you don’t get it, you can use regular dulce de leche.

 How to make GF Almond Alfajores